Heinz Nixdorf MuseumsForum (HNF)

 Various lecture series on the history, present and future of information technology make the HNF a lively cultural discussion venue.

-Current events: www.hnf.de/veranstaltungen/vortraege
+Current dates: www.hnf.de/veranstaltungen/vortraege

 Museum education program